jeevan-2-5/medicineremindersystem/README.md

 ### Exporting intake history for doctor consultation

 Provide an **Export CSV** button on the History page which converts the `history` array to CSV and triggers a download.
 Example fields: `date,time,medicine,dosage,status,notedAt`.

 ---

-## Privacy & Security

-* All patient data is stored locally by default (`localStorage`) — explain this to users and include a way to clear all data.
-* If you add a backend, always use HTTPS and never store third-party API keys in client code.
-* Be careful with personal contact data and comply with any regional privacy regulations if you plan to collect/store PII on a server.

----

-## Extending the project / Next steps

-* Convert to a Progressive Web App (PWA) with a Service Worker for background notifications and offline support.
-* Add a small Node/Express backend to reliably send caretaker alerts via SMS/email.
-* Add authentication (so multiple users can use the same device/account securely).
-* Add recurring rules (e.g., `every 8 hours`) and snooze functionality.
-* Add rich analytics: adherence rates, streaks, reminders acknowledged over time.

----